orta/Snapshots/README.md

 # Snapshots for Xcode

+Xcode plugins don't work anymore, so you should help @antondomashnev with https://github.com/Antondomashnev/FBSnapshotsViewer

+Which is the sucessor to this plugin.

+---

 ### An Xcode Plugin to show the state of FBSnapshot Tests.

 I think Facebook have [view testing](https://github.com/facebook/ios-snapshot-test-case) right.